umd-lhcb/hlt-umd/README.md

 ```
 Hlt/Hlt2Conf/python/Hlt2Conf/lines/bnoc/hlt2_bnoc.py
 ```
-Note this is not necessary to run the code, it only books it with @register_line.
+Note this is not necessary to run the code, it only books it with `@register_line`.
 You will notice when writing the line that the dependencies are very different.
 What I did was I followed the [tutorial](https://lhcbdoc.web.cern.ch/lhcbdoc/moore/master/tutorials/hlt2_line.html#) to write an Hlt2 line and modified it based on the run 2 line.
 There is a B2OC which is fully implemented with ThOr functors [here](https://gitlab.cern.ch/lhcb/Moore/-/tree/master/Hlt/Hlt2Conf/python/Hlt2Conf/lines/b_to_open_charm_thor) which is helpful as an example.

 One obvious difference is that we need ThOr functors instead of LoKi, this conversion is described [here](https://lhcbdoc.web.cern.ch/lhcbdoc/moore/master/tutorials/thor_transition.html) and the comprehensive list of ThOr functors is [here](https://lhcbdoc.web.cern.ch/lhcbdoc/moore/master/selection/thor_functors_reference.html).
 If any ThOr functors are missing, you can open an issue [here](https://gitlab.cern.ch/lhcb-dpa/project/-/issues/61).